Factor Network Autoregressions: Empirical application

-The interpretation of the first network factor appears straightforward: the factor conveys approximately the average country weights across all layers of the network.
-In particular, the factor values displayed in Figure \ref{fig:Wtilde} (top left panel) are very close to the average weights in Table \ref{tab:avg_weights} (scaled by a constant), and the loading coefficients (top left panel in Figure \ref{fig:loadings_u3}) are almost the same for all layers.
-The countries having the largest factor weights for the US are its major economic partners: Canada, UK, Mexico, China, Japan and Germany.
-The second factor captures a difference between financial relationships and trade in goods.
-As shown in Figure \ref{fig:loadings_u3}, the factor loadings for financial layers have opposite sign (positive) compared to the loadings for trade-in-goods layers (negative).
-Trade in services is a middle ground: loadings of transport, travel and construction services have the same sign as trade-in-goods layers, while the other categories of services (insurance, finance, telecommunication and information, etc.) have positive loadings like financial layers.
-It can be seen in Figure \ref{fig:Wtilde} that the largest positive weights are assigned to economies having relatively large financial sectors with global reach: UK, USA and Hong Kong.
-In the case of the network of the United States, a large positive weight is assigned to the UK, whose tight economic links with the USA are mostly concentrated in the financial sector, and large negative weights are assigned to Canada, Mexico and China, i.e., the USA's biggest trade partners.
-The third factor distinguishes between equity and debt relationships, being the only factor where layers 20 (equity), on one side, and 11-12 (debt), on the other, show loadings with opposite signs.
-The fourth factor is strongly associated with M\&A relationships (layers 24-25).
-The fifth factor captures a distinction between trade in agricultural/extractive goods (positive weights, especially for mineral fuels, oils, fats and waxes) and trade in manufacturing goods (negative weights).
-This emerges clearly from the fifth panel of Figure \ref{fig:Wtilde_usa}, where positive weights are assigned to countries with strong trade links with the US in non-manufacturing sectors, such as Canada, Saudi Arabia and Italy, while negative weights are associated with large manufacturing partners, like China.
-The factor also distinguishes between stocks of portfolio holdings (layers 20-22) and flows associated with M\&A deals and banking (layers 23-25).
-Finally, the sixth factor captures a distinction between good-sector M\&A integration and service-sector integration.
+The third factor distinguishes between equity and debt relationships, being the only factor where equity, on the one hand, and debt, on the other hand, show loadings with opposite signs.
+The fourth factor is strongly associated with M\&A relationships.
+The fifth factor is mainly driven by agricultural/extractive goods (positive weights, especially for vegetable fuels, oils, fats, and waxes).
+It also loads on trade in manufacturing goods (negative weights).
+Positive weights are assigned to countries with strong trade links with the US in non-manufacturing sectors, such as Canada, Saudi Arabia, and Italy, while negative weights are associated with large manufacturing partners, like China.
+This factor also distinguishes between stocks of portfolio holdings and flows associated with M\&A deals and banking.
+Finally, the sixth factor captures a distinction between goods-sector M\&A integration and services-sector integration.